-The multi-timeframe analysis means being able to view multiple timeframe charts on a single chart with the trendlines plotted automatically.
+The multi-timeframe analysis means viewing multiple timeframe charts on a single chart with the trendlines plotted automatically.
 Another great feature is the advanced plotting of support and resistance lines into a subtlely integrated chart heatmap.
 TrendSpider’s multi-timeframe analysis is not just for trendlines; it works with 42 stock chart indicators to ensure you do not miss anything.

 TradingView beats TrendSpider for social community and financial news.
-TradingView is built with social at the forefront and is the best for social sharing and learning; forget StockTwits, Tradingview is the best.
+TradingView is built with the community at the forefront and is best for social sharing and learning; forget StockTwits; Tradingview is the best.
 TradingView’s fully integrated chat forum and publishing system are an excellent way to share your charts and ideas.
 TrendSpider does not have a social community or a newsfeed.

 TradingView has an exceptional selection of chart drawing tools, including tools unavailable on other platforms like extensive Gann & Fibonacci tools, 65 drawing tools, and hundreds of icons for your charts, notes, and ideas.
 TrendSpider offers 23 different chart annotation tools.

 TradingView’s innovative Buy and Sell gauges save you time by providing an instant readout of which stocks are bullish, bearish, or neutral.